jca02266/lha/README.md

 ---------- ----------- ------- ------ ------------ --------------------
 ```

-The converter between utf8 and sjis for Mac OS X was created by Hiroto Sakai in 2002/6.
+The converter between UTF-8 and Shift_JIS for Mac OS X was created by Hiroto Sakai in 2002/6.
 Thank you very much.

 You can also use UTF-8 outside of Mac OS X by using the iconv library.